How to Use Emotions to Make Rational Decisions

 The Influence of Our Emotions on Decision Making

-Emotions play a significant role in our life; they guide every decision we make.
+Emotions play a significant role in our life; they guide our decisions.
 Therefore, carefully managing them is critical to our success.
 Developing your emotional intelligence by learning to recognize, understand, and manage your emotions will inevitably change how you make decisions.

 (Would you like to learn more about developing your emotional intelligence?
 Visit this post next)